Best Outdoor Brands for Hiking and Backpacking

 Joe Valesko — the founder of Zpacks — is an accomplished thru-hiker who originally built homemade gear for himself.
 When numerous other hikers on the trail started asking him where he got his gear, and then whether he could make them something similar, he realised their was a market for Zpacks to fill.
 Starting with one sewing machine in his lounge room, the business has grown to numerous staff operating out of a manufacturing facility in Florida.
 All gear is still built in the United States.

-Zpacks initially focused on making gear from DCF material (formerly known as cuben fibre).
-DCF is strong, waterproof, and ultralight (it was originally designed as a material for yacht sails).
-However, DCF is extremely expensive and not quite as durable as some other alternatives.
-Therefore, Zpacks have now branched out slightly.
-The majority of their gear is still made from DCF — including all their tents, dry sacks, and rain gear — however, their backpacks are now available in either DCF or Dyneema fabrics.
+Zpacks initially focused on making gear from Dyneema Composite Fabrics (DCF), formerly known as Cuben Fiber.
+DCF was originally designed as a material for making yacht sails — it is strong, 100% waterproof, and seriously ultralight.
+However DCF is also extremely expensive and not quite as durable against abrasion as some other alternatives.
+Therefore Zpacks have now branched out slightly.
+The majority of their gear is still made from DCF — including all their tents, dry sacks, and rain gear — however their backpacks are now available in either DCF or alternative Dyneema fabrics.

 Our favourite item has got to be the Zpacks Triplex… as a 2-person three-season shelter this tent is unbeatable.
 But we also have many other items we could list off as favourites too.
 From the ultralight wallet (0.22 oz!) that I carry in my pocket every day, to the ultralight fleece beanie I use daily in winter, to the pillow dry bag which we awarded top pick for best dry sack pillow.